 Keep in mind that although some dishes can be customized to fit your low-carb needs, they aren’t always good enough to meet your strict ketogenic requirements.

-Preparing your food at home and bringing it with you throughout the day means that you’ll never have to worry about accidentally forgetting to ask for grilled meat and no sauce instead of sugar glazed breaded food that would kick you out of ketosis.
+Preparing your food at home and bringing it with you throughout the day means that you’ll never have to worry about accidentally forgetting to ask for grilled meat instead of breaded, and no sauce instead of sugar-glazed food that would kick you out of ketosis.

 By the way, if you want to make some keto-friendly Chinese dishes at home, don’t forget to check these recipes: